antik9/OTUS_HOMEWORKS/HW_03_API/README.md

 python3 test.py
 pytest test.py
 ```
-When you run command application perform unit and functional test on api.py.
+When you run this command application perform unit and functional tests on api.py.